Scthe/scthe.github.io/content/blog/2015-08-30-backpropagation-notes/2015-08-30-backpropagation-notes.md

 ## Summary

 Hopefully notes presented here helped You understand neural networks better.
 If You know how the equations were created You can adapt them to any use case.

+If you are looking for practical tips about implementing neural networks, you should check out my other article - ["Writing neural networks from scratch - implementation tips"](/blog/neural-networks-implementation-tips/).